drasi-project/docs/docs/content/how-to-guides/installation/test-installation.md

 linkTitle: "Test a Drasi Installation"
 weight: 50
 description: >
-    Learn how to quickly test a Drasi installlation to make sure it is working correctly
+    Learn how to quickly test a Drasi installation to make sure it is working correctly
 ---

 ### Prerequisites